Thoughtful Alimony Negotiation Or Litigation

 Alimony is not automatic, but it is an important consideration and bargaining chip in many divorces.
 If your contested divorce goes to trial, it will be up to a judge.
 It may also be a component of negotiated settlements.

-The experienced divorce attorneys of Rogers, Kamm & Shea will determine if alimony would likely apply, and work to protect your interests.
+The experienced divorce attorneys of Rogers, Shea & Spanos will determine if alimony would likely apply, and work to protect your interests.
 We have represented the paying spouse or the recipient in determining appropriate spousal support.

 Our Nashville law firm serves clients in Davidson County, Williamson County and surrounding Middle Tennessee.
 Call 888-521-9952 to schedule a confidential meeting to discuss alimony and all issues in your pending divorce.